logicalclocks/maggy/README.rst

 -------------

-For a full MNIST example with random search using Keras, see the Jupyter Notebook in `examples/`.
+For a full MNIST example with random search using Keras, see the Jupyter Notebook in the `examples` folder.

 Documentation
 -------------